mystsoftware/myst-help-center/myst-management/performance/Performance-improvement.md

 ## Improve Performance using Logging/Log rotation :

 Performance can be improved by rotating log files, which can turn huge in size, resulting in MyST's performance degradation.
-We can apply log-rotation inside the ***docker-compose.yml*** file, as below..
+We can apply log-rotation inside the ***docker-compose.yml*** file, as below...

 Add the following under the required container, in the above file..
 (Please be careful of the formatting)